Message from YNHHS President and CEO Marna P. Borgstrom

 We rely on our education, training and experience, but it,s our values – integrity, patient-centered care, respect, accountability and compassion – that guide us as individuals and as an organization in the work we do.
 In our work, often we face new and difficult situations involving issues like patient confidentiality, conflicts of interest or financial reporting.
 To be best positioned to address these challenges, we all need a thorough understanding of our policies, and the rules and regulations that govern our work and our actions and decisions.

 The Yale New Haven Health System Code of Conduct reflects our commitment to ethical business behavior, provides guidelines for making informed decisions, and presents an overview of the policies to which we must all adhere.
 If you are unsure about an issue or concerned about a possible violation, your organization's corporate compliance officer will provide guidance.
 Or, you may call the Compliance Hotline at 1-888-688-7744 or go to the Corporate Compliance/Privacy website.
 Thank you for your continued commitment to providing safe, high-quality care to the patients we are privileged to serve.

 Why We Have a Code of Conduct

 Our Code of Conduct reflects our collective commitment and responsibility to uphold our organization's reputation, practice ethical business behavior, meet rigorous professional standards, and comply with the laws, regulations and policies that govern our work.
-The Yale New Haven Health System (YNHHS) Code of Conduct applies to every individual affiliated with YNHHS, whether employee, volunteer, member of the medical staff or Auxiliary at YNHHS and its Bridgeport, Greenwich, Yale-New Haven and Northeast Medical Group delivery networks.
+The Yale New Haven Health System (YNHHS) Code of Conduct applies to every individual affiliated with YNHHS, whether employee, volunteer, member of the medical staff or Auxiliary at YNHHS and its Bridgeport, Greenwich, Westerly, Lawrence + Memorial, Yale New Haven and Northeast Medical Group delivery networks.